Innoactive/Creator-Base-Template/readme.md

 ## The complete example

-You can verify the achieved result with the scene is located under the following path: `[Path to Innoactive training template]/Scenes/Simple`.
+To verify the achieved result, you can compare it to the scene under the following path: `[Path to Innoactive training template]/Scenes/Simple`.

 # Advanced topics

 Cheers!
 You've covered the basics.

-The following chapters are explaining how to create more sophisticated templates, providing detailed overview of the Training Module features.
+The following chapters describe available Training Module features and explain how to use them to create more complex templates.
+You can tune both training designer tools and a running application logic with Training module configurations, or you can extend it with your own behaviors and conditions.

-It is recommended to explore this project at the same time you read this tutorial.
+ We recommend you to explore this project while you are reading this tutorial.

 # Template configuration

-If you want to tweak Training Module a bit, you might want to look at `EditorConfiguration` and `TrainingConfiguration` classes first.
+You can either modify training designer tools with editor configuration, or you can define how a built training application would look and behave like.

 ## Editor configuration

-Editor configuration affects designer's tools in Unity Editor.
+To change the editor configuration, implement `Innoactive.Hub.Training.Editors.Configuration.IDefinition` interface.
+The Training Module will automatically locate it if you do so, and will use the `DefaultDefinition` otherwise.
+If there are more than one custom editor configuration definitions, an undefined behavior occurs.

+ > This is the main reason why we recommend to build a template from scratch instead of extending this project.

+The `DefaultDefinition` configures the Training Module in a basic way.
+Inherit from it to not implement everything from scratch.
+Take a look at `InnoactiveDefinition` to see how to implement complex things like `Audio Hint` menu option.

+With editor configuration, you can limit or allow training designers to use certain behaviors and conditions.
+For example, you might add a custom behavior that highlights its target object in a special way, and hide the default `Highlight` behavior.

 1. `BehaviorsMenuContent` property defines a dropdown menu which is shown when a training designer clicks on `Add Behavior` button.
 2. `ConditionsMenuContent` property defines a dropdown menu which is shown when a training designer clicks on `Add Condition` button.

-By changing these properties you may control which conditions and behaviors are available for a designer.

-To change the configuration, either implement `IDefinition` or inherit from DefaultDefinition in `Innoactive.Hub.Training.Editors.Configuration` namespace.

-The configuration will automatically detect new definition class via reflection, so you can name it as you like and keep it where you want to.

-Take a look at `DefaultDefinition` to see how basic options could be implemented.
-Take a look at `InnoactiveDefinition` to see how to implement complex things like `Audio Hint` menu option.
+Finally, you define what happens when someone clicks at `Innoactive > Training > Setup Scene` menu option in the `SetupTrainingScene()` method.

 ## Training configuration

-Training configuration is used to adjust the way the training application executes in a runtime.
+You can use the training configuration to adjust the way the training application executes in a runtime.

 There should be one and only one training configuration game object in a training scene.
 To create one, you can use `Innoactive > Training > Setup Scene` menu option.

 A training configuration instance is just a container for its definition, which provides the actual means for template customization.
+You can assign the definition either programmatically, or in the game object inspector.

 The definition has the following properties and methods: